openedx/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

 #.
 Replace the sample problem text with your own text.
 #.
 Determine the text that describes the question you want learners to answer,
    and surround that text with two pairs of angle brackets (``>>question<<``).
-   This question text is the accessible label for the problem.
+   This text identifies the question for screen readers and Insights.
 #.
 Edit the text to place each answer option on a separate line.
 #.
 Select the set of answer options, and then select **Checkboxes** from the
    toolbar.
 A pair of brackets appears next to each answer choice.